Happy New Years to my friends and family. Hope you have a very rewarding , happy and successful 2017.

 100 g blanched almonds

-10 ml extra virgin oil
+10 ml extra Virgin Olive Oil

 Break the Parmesan into the food processor and add the fresh basil leaves stalks, lightly ripped apart.
 Just toss aside the tough stalks.
 Add the peeled and chopped garlic, the pine nuts and the almonds.